 DOCUMENTATION

-This page reflects the current implementation of MARIA OS (MARIA CODE).
-It connects doctrine → build → operations in one language, so teams can run a self-evolving loop with reproducible evidence.
+This page reflects the current implementation of PLANET (MARIA CODE).
+It connects doctrine → build → operations in one language, so your decisions and their outcomes can be preserved, and improvement can continue without relying on a few heroes.

-One philosophy, two products: personal developer execution (MARIA CODE) and enterprise organizational intelligence OS (MARIA OS).
+One philosophy, two products: personal developer execution (MARIA CODE) and enterprise organizational intelligence surface (PLANET).

 MARIA is a Structural AGI operating system designed to explicitly model the structure of the world and organizations—OS, rules, flows, and causality—and to help you design, change, and invent those structures.